bwasty/x3dom-fiddle/README.md

 Start an app with AngularJS on the client, Express + Node + Socket.IO as your back-end, all written in CoffeeScript.

+Supports SASS for styling and Bower for front end package manager.

 ## Current version

 Current version: 0.3.0